Reddone/case-ql/README.md

 - more examples
 - fix spacing inside queries (not necessary but nice to have)
 - add a logo if I get 10 stars

+## License

+All code is available to you under the MIT license, available at http://opensource.org/licenses/mit-license.php and also in the LICENSE file. <!-- Inspiration for this project was taken from Prisma and Scarm -->